Dihydrotestosterone: History

 DHT was first synthesized by Adolf Butenandt and his colleagues in 1935.
 It was prepared via hydrogenation of testosterone, which had been discovered earlier that year.
 DHT was introduced for medical use as an AAS in 1953, and was noted to be more potent than testosterone but with reduced androgenicity.
 It was not elucidated to be an endogenous substance until 1956, when it was shown to be formed from testosterone in rat liver homogenates.
 In addition, the biological importance of DHT was not realized until the early 1960s, when it was found to be produced by 5α-reductase from circulating testosterone in target tissues like the prostate gland and seminal vesicles and was found to be more potent than testosterone in bioassays.
 The biological functions of DHT in humans became much more clearly defined upon the discovery and characterization of 5α-reductase type 2 deficiency in 1974.
 DHT was the last major sex hormone, the others being testosterone, estradiol, and progesterone, to be discovered, and is unique in that it is the only major sex hormone that functions principally as an intracrine and paracrine hormone rather than as an endocrine hormone.

 DHT was one of the original "underground" methods used to falsify drug testing in sport, as DHT does not alter the ratio of testosterone to epistestosterone in an athlete's urinary steroid profile, a measurement that was once the basis of drug tests used to detect steroid use.
 However, DHT use can still be detected by other means which are now universal in athletic drug tests, such as metabolite analysis.

+In 2004, Richard Auchus, in a review published in Trends in Endocrinology and Metabolism coined the term "backdoor pathway" as a metabolic route to DHT that: 1) bypasses conventional intermediates androstenedione and testosterone; 2) involves 5α-reduction of 21-carbon (C21) pregnanes to 19-carbon (C19) androstanes; and 3) involves the 3α-oxidation of 5α-androstane-3α,17β-diol to DHT.
+This newly discovered pathway explained how DHT is produced under certain normal and pathological conditions in humans when the classical androgen pathway (via testosterone) cannot fully explain the observed consequences.
+This review was based on earlier works (published in 2000–2004) by Shaw et al., Wilson et al., and Mahendroo et al., who studied DHT biosynthesis in tammar wallaby pouch young and mice.

+In 2011, Chang et al. demonstrated that yet another metabolic pathway to DHT was dominant and possibly essential in castration-resistant prostate cancer (CRPC).
+This pathway can be outlined as androstenedione → 5α-androstane-3,17-dione → DHT.
+While this pathway was described as the "5α-dione pathway" in a 2012 review, the existence of such a pathway in the prostate was hypothesized in a 2008 review by Luu-The et al.